dwcoding101/Angular-Notes/Directives/Directive.md

   ```
 * ### The Decoractor

-  The decorator infront of the class and long with the attribute selector as a selector.
+  The decorator infront of the class also the attribute selector [] as a selector.
   ```typescript
   @Directive({
     selector: '[appDirectiveName]'